nrodnova/prodigy-demo/README.md

 Get Prodigy license # and save it in a secret `PRODIGY_LICENSE`

+After that, open the code space.

-To check installation, type in terminal window:
+To check installation, type in the terminal window:

 ```
 prodigy stats